-First Things First, What Is Early Labor?
+What Is Early Labor?

-This is also why people normally recommend getting an epidural (at the very earliest) at 4cm; once you are in active labor.
-For contractions, those dull contractions that you’ll be feeling will be shorter than a minute long, more than 5 minutes spaced apart (from the start of one contraction to the start of the next contraction), and this will probably last for hours.
-Potentially on and off for a day or so.
-On average, early labor lasts between 6 and 12 hours for first time mothers.
-This time decreases with each child you have.
-But hopefully you’re eating dates at the end of your pregnancy so it won’t be as long for you. 😉
+This is also why people typically recommend getting an epidural (at the very earliest) at 4 cm once you are in active labor.6 Those dull contractions you’ll feel will be shorter than a minute long and more than five minutes apart (from the start of one contraction to the beginning of the next).
+This will probably last for hours, potentially on and off for a day or so.7 For first-time mothers, the average length of early labor varies from hours to days.
+This time decreases with each child you have.2 But hopefully, you’re eating dates at the end of your pregnancy so that it won’t be as long for you.8 😉

 What Does Early Labor Feel Like?

-1. Rest and Relax as Much as Possible!
+1. Rest and Relax as Much as Possible

 2. Distract Yourself

-- Watch a movie
+- Watching a movie

-- Write in your pregnancy journal
+- Writing in your pregnancy journal

-- Get your baby book ready
+- Getting your baby book ready

-- Get a massage
+- Getting a massage

-- Get your nails done
+- Getting your nails done

-- Prepare some snacks for you to nibble on throughout labor
+- Preparing some snacks for you to nibble on throughout labor

 3. Keep Nourished and Hydrated

-4. Stay At Home For As Long As Possible
+4. Stay at Home for as Long as Possible

-5. Have Your Bags Packed and Ready to Go
+5. Have Your Bags Packed and Ready To Go

 6. Don’t Feel Disappointed or Discouraged!